AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection: Experiments

 \paragraph{Implementation details} We use the publicly available CLIP model\footnote{https://github.com/mlfoundations/open\_clip} (\verb'VIT-L/14@336px') as our backbone.
 Model parameters of CLIP are all frozen.
 The length of learnable word embeddings $E$ is set to 12.
-The learnable token embeddings are attached to the first 9 layers of the text encoder for refining the textual space, and their length in each layer is set to 4.
-We fine-tune AnomalyCLIP using the test data on MVTec AD and evaluate the ZSAD performance on other datasets.
+The learnable token embeddings are attached to the first 9 layers of the text encoder for refining the textual space, and $\lambda$ is set to 4.
+We use the top feature map as local visual details for anomaly segmentation.
+Then, we fine-tune AnomalyCLIP using the test data on MVTec AD and evaluate the ZSAD performance on other datasets.
 As for MVTec AD, we fine-tune AomalyCLIP on the test data of VisA.
 We report dataset-level results, which are averaged across their respective sub-datasets.
 All experiments are conducted in PyTorch-2.0.0 with a single NVIDIA RTX 3090 24GB GPU.
 More details can be found in Appendix~\ref{Implementation details and baselines}.